apache/beam-site/src/documentation/sdks/euphoria.md

   .registerCoder(new TypeDescriptor<ParametrizedTestDataType<String>>() {}, typeParametrizedCoder)
   .done();
 ```
-Furthermore when fast prototyping you may decide not to care much about coders and Euphoria will use Kryo for every element type which do not have registered `Coder`.
+When fast prototyping you may decide not to care much about coders and Euphoria will use Kryo for every element type which do not have registered `Coder`.
 Even for elements of types not registered with Kryo.
 That of course degrades performance, since Kryo is not able to serialize instances of unregistered types effectively.
 This behavior is enabled by default and can be disabled when creating `BeamFlow`.
 ```java
 BeamFlow flow = BeamFlow.of(pipeline, false); // set `allowKryoCoderAsFallback` param to false
 ```
 Euphoria resolves coder using types of elements.
-Trouble is that when element type is described by lambda implementation, then type information is not available at runtime (due to type erasure and dynamic nature of lambda expressions).
+Type information is not available at runtime when element type is described by lambda implementation.
+It is due to type erasure and dynamic nature of lambda expressions.
 So there is an optional way of supplying `TypeDescriptor` every time new type is introduced during Operator construction.
 ```java
 Dataset<Integer> input = ...